-Bachelor of Science program in: Radiologic Sciences Master of Science program in: Radiologic Sciences (see associated concentrations)
+Bachelor of Science program in: Radiologic Sciences

+Master of Science program in: Radiologic Sciences (see associated concentrations)

-Master of Science in Nursing (see associated concentrations)
+Master of Science in Nursing (see associated concentrations) Doctor of Nursing Practice (see associated concentrations)

-The Associate of Science in Nursing, the Bachelor of Science in Nursing and the Masters of Science in Nursing programs at NSU are approved by the Louisiana State Board of Nursing, 17373 Perkins Road, Baton Rouge, LA 70810, telephone phone number (225) 755-7500.
-The Associate of Science in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
-The Bachelor of Science in Nursing and the Master of Science in Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, telephone number (202) 463-6930.
-The Bachelor of Science program in Radiologic Sciences is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182, (312) 704-5300, mail@jrcert.org
+The Associate of Science in Nursing, the Bachelor of Science in Nursing and the Masters of Science in Nursing programs at NSU are approved by the Louisiana State Board of Nursing (LSBN), 17373 Perkins Road, Baton Rouge, LA 70810, telephone phone number (225) 755-7500, E-mail: lsbn@lsbn.state.la.us.
+The Associate of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
+The Bachelor of Science in Nursing (BSN) and the Master of Science in Nursing (MSN) programs are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC, 20036, telephone number 202-887-6791.
+The Bachelor of Science program in Radiologic Sciences is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182, (312) 704-5300, mail@jrcert.org.